MarriageSolution.in: Reliable Legal Partner

 6. Cheating and Valuable Security

-Example: Forging a signature on a deed to claim ownership of a property.
+Example: Forging a signature on a property deed to claim ownership is cheating involving valuable security.

 7. Cheating with Duty to Protect

-When a person cheats someone whose interests they are legally or contractually bound to protect, stricter penalties apply.
+If someone cheats a person whose interests they are legally or contractually bound to protect, it becomes a more serious crime.
+This usually involves agents, trustees, or employees.

 8. Punishments Based on Severity

-• General cheating: Up to 3 years imprisonment or fine.
+• General cheating: Imprisonment up to 3 years, or fine, or both.

-• Cheating involving valuable security: Up to 7 years imprisonment and fine.
+• Cheating involving valuable security: Imprisonment up to 7 years, plus fine.

 9. Bailability of Offense